rkoshak/sensorReporter/README.md

-Upon receipt of any message on the incoming topic, the script will publish the current state of all configured polling sensors (sensors with a polling period
-> 0) on their respective topics immediately.
+Upon receipt of any message on the incoming topic, the script will publish the current state of all configured polling sensors (sensors with a polling period &gt; 0) on their respective topics immediately.

-The script is configured to respond properly to term signals (e.g. <ctrl>-c) so it behaves nicely when run as a service (currently broken when using Dash).
+The script is configured to respond properly to term signals (e.g. &lt;ctrl&gt;-c) so it behaves nicely when run as a service (currently broken when using Dash).

 # Bluetooth Specifics